stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 This document grew in part out of discussions of initial use cases for middlebox cooperation at the IAB SEMI Workshop and the IETF 92 SPUD BoF;
-thanks to the participants. {{meas}} is based in part on discussions and ongoing work with Mark Allman and Rob Beverly.
+thanks to the participants.
+Some use case details came out of discussions with the authors of the {{I-D.trammell-spud-req}}: in addition to the editors of this document, David Black, Ken Calvert, Ted Hardie, Joe Hildebrand, Jana Iyengar, and Eric Rescorla. {{meas}} is based in part on discussions and ongoing work with Mark Allman and Rob Beverly.

 This work is supported by the European Commission under Horizon 2020 grant